The 2019 Sucuri Security WordPress Plugin Review13 min read25/04/2019

 The full protection will be available only when you use a paid package.
 With the premium version, you can protect your WordPress website from various types of cyber threats.
 Despite it allows you to avoid data loss, you still should enable regular automatic backups to be able to recover your posts and pages in the case where your prevention measures turn out to be inefficient.

-In addition, Sucuri can increase your website speed with server operation optimization.
+In addition, Sucuri can increase your WordPress website speed with server operation optimization.
 All traffic coming to your site passes through Sucuri cloud proxy servers where the system verifies each user request.
 If the tool detects any malicious code or script initiating the malware download, it blocks this request while allowing other validated queries.
 Since these operations happen on Sucuri servers, this reduces your server workload, thus enabling it to process more requests.
 As a result, your site works faster.

 Furthermore, Sucuri can speed up your website by caching your webpages and storing them on the company’s CDN Anycast server.
 That’s why the system can deliver these pages to users from the nearest Sucuri server without accessing your server.
 The closer the server is to a user, the faster he or she gets the requested page.
 If a hacker manages to compromise your data, Sucuri can find an infected file and remove it with further secret keys update.